typst/typst/tests/typ/lint/scripted-warnings.typ

 #myref(<test>)

 ---
-// This test verifies warn calls are no-operations if the user defined function calling it is not invoked
+// This test verifies warn calls are not invoked if the user defined function calling it is not invoked
 #set heading(numbering: "1.")

 #let myref(label) = locate(loc => {